 …this world-class segment outperforms all others regarding increasing customer retention rates (+5.8%) and sales performance (+23%), measured by various sales metrics –CSO Insights

 Marketing teams with high visibility into content utilization see 33% more leads accepted by Sales. –Aberdeen, 2015

 Companies with best-in-class sales enablement strategies experience 13.7% annual increase in deal size or contract value. –Aberdeen, 2013

 All-in” sales enablement practitioners average a 56% greater growth rate in annual sales. –Aberdeen 2016

-2018 is the best year to get started with sales force enablement
+This is the year to get started with sales force enablement

 It’s never too soon to get started with enabling your sales force.
 If you don’t want to go all in, start with one of the 3 main categories of sales enablement, establish baseline, and begin to measure your improvements incrementally from there.